ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 ### API Analytics PDF reports does not display chart contents

-In API Analytics, PDF reports will not contain the contents of the charts.
+In API Analytics, PDF reports does not display the contents of the charts.

-This issue has arised due to an upgrade of the `Highcharts.js` library.
+This issue has arisen because of an upgrade of the `Highcharts.js` library.

 Related Issue: RDAPI-27301